meowmeowahr/OctoDash/README.md

     <img src="https://raw.githubusercontent.com/TimonGaebelein/OctoprintDash/main/screenshots/settings.png" width="49.5%" alt-text="Settings">
 </p>

-More Screenshots can be found [here](https://github.com/UnchartedBull/OctoDash/tree/main/screenshots).
+More Screenshots can be found [here](https://github.com/meowmeowahr/OctoDash/tree/main/screenshots).

-## Get in contact

-We now have a Discord server as well.
-Feel free to join and ask your support & development questions over there: https://discord.gg/gTasZTz.

 ## Troubleshooting

-If you encounter an issue, while using OctoDash please have a look at the [wiki](https://github.com/UnchartedBull/OctoDash/wiki/Troubleshooting) first!
+If you encounter an issue, while using OctoDash please have a look at the [wiki](https://github.com/meowmeowahr/OctoDash/wiki/Troubleshooting) first!
 If your issue is not covered please open an issue!

 ## Bugs and more